muskanf/Python-Sand-Game/README.md

 In floor mode, the user can create floor regions by pressing, dragging, and releasing the mouse.
 When sand subsequently drops onto a region of floor, it will stay there rather than continue to fall.

-I also implemented two additional behaviors:
+I also implemented three additional behaviors:

     Sand flowing when it piles up
-    Rain sprinkling down, then flowing sideways until it hits sand, floor, or the sides of the canvas
+    Rain sprinkling down, then flowing sideways until it hits sand, floor, or the sides of the canvas.
+Press 'W' key.
+    Marbles flowing down.
+Press 'M' key.

 The program is written in Python and uses the dudraw library.
 Here are pictures of the project: